Skip to main content

 Installation & Setup

-Install Daintree, set up your AI agents with the first-launch wizard, and open your first project in a review-first workspace.
+Install Daintree, set up your AI agents from the Welcome Screen, and open your first project in a review-first workspace.

 Updated